Ami Faku: 2019–present: Imali, EA Wave Reimagines

-In August 21, she released her EP titled EA Wave Reimagines.
+On 21 August, she released her EP titled EA Wave Reimagines.

-On October 31, 2020, her single with Wichi 1080 "Never Let you go" was released.
+On 31 October, her single with Wichi 1080 "Never Let you go" was released.

-2021-present: new projects
+2021–present: New projects

-In January 22, she released a single "Lala Ngoxolo" featuring South African rapper Emtee.
+On 22 January, she released a single "Lala Ngoxolo" featuring South African rapper Emtee.

 In September 2021, Ami was featured on "Abalele" by Kabza de Small and DJ Maphorisa.
 The song debuted number 4 on Spotify Charts.

-In early October 2021, she was featured with Zimbabwean born singer Sha Sha on Nomfundo Moh single "Phakade Lami".
+In early October 2021, she was featured with singer Sha Sha on Nomfundo Moh single "Phakade Lami".
 That same month, Ami made collaboration on African Lullabies Part 1 compilation album by Platoon.

-Following month she made collaboration with Kabza de Small and DJ Maphorisa on a single "Asibe Happy" released in November 2021.
+In November 2021, she made collaboration with Kabza de Small and DJ Maphorisa on a single "Asibe Happy" released.

+Faku released "Fatela" on 28 October 2022 together with Aymos.
+The song was certified platinum in South Africa.